Last Updated on May 2, 2022 by Mary Pressler

 According to the Solar Energy Industries Association (SEIA), the ITC has contributed greatly to the growth of solar power in the US:

 - On average, the US solar capacity has increased by 42% annually during the last decade.
 Since the ITC first became available in 2006, the solar industry has grown by more than 10,000%.

 - The solar federal tax credit was originally 30%, but it was reduced to 26% in 2020.

 - Solar power is the fastest growing electricity source in the US: the installed capacity surpassed 100 gigawatts early in 2021, and the growth forecast is 250-300 gigawatts of cumulative capacity by the end of 2026.

-This is the second time the solar ITC is extended.
-The program was originally ending in 2016, leaving only the 10% tax credit, but it was extended until 2022.
-Residential installations are eligible for the ITC under Section 25D of the US Internal Revenue Code, and commercial solar projects are eligible under Section 48.
+Home solar systems are eligible for the ITC under Section 25D of the US Internal Revenue Code, while commercial solar projects are eligible under Section 48.

-The benefits of solar power systems go beyond clean electricity at a low cost.
-The solar industry also creates many jobs, and its workforce increased by 51% from 2019 to 2020, according to the US Bureau of Labor Statistics, the occupation with the 5th highest growth forecast for 2020-2030 is solar photovoltaic installer, with an expected 52% increase in employment.
+The benefits of solar power systems go beyond clean electricity at a low cost – the solar industry also creates many jobs.
+According to the US Bureau of Labor Statistics, the occupation with the 5th highest growth forecast for 2020-2030 is solar photovoltaic installer, with an expected 52% increase in employment.